-Tata Consumer Products GB Limited ("the company") manufactures, markets, distributes and sells Tea products.
+Tata Consumer Products GB Limited ("the company") is mainly engaged in the manufacture, marketing, distribution and sales of tea products.
 The company operates within the UK from where it services the UK grocery and foodservice markets as well as export markets primarily in Canada, Australia and Western Europe.
 The company is a wholly owned subsidiary of Tata Consumer Products UK Group Limited ("the Group") which in turn is a subsidiary of the ultimate parent company Tata Consumer Products Limited incorporated in India.

-The company is a private company limited by shares and is registered in England and Wales.
+The company is a private company limited by shares and is registered under the Companies Act 2006 in England and Wales.
 The address of its registered office is 325 Oldfield Lane North, Greenford, Middlesex, UB6 0AZ.